akshayKhot/akshayKhot.github.io/_posts/2021-7-8-ruby-abbrev.md

 ---
 layout: post
-title: Abbreviations in Ruby
+title: "Ruby Standard Library: Abbrev"
 tags: Ruby
 ---

-This post explains the Abbrev module that ships with the Ruby standard library.
+This post explores the `Abbrev`module that ships with the Ruby standard library.
 We take a look at what this module does and how it works.
 Then we take a look behind the hood and see how it's implemented.

 **What is Abbrev?**